OCA/server-tools/base_model_metaclass_mixin/README.rst

     class oetest(osv.Model):
         __metaclass__ = BaseModelMetaclassMixin

-    #Class defined in BaseModelMetaclassMixin will be automatically added if they are not
+    #Functions defined in BaseModelMetaclassMixin will be automatically added if they are not
     #implemented in the osv.Model class